 Burgoyne’s campaign to divide New England from the southern colonies had started well, but slowed due to logistical problems.
 He won a small tactical victory over General Horatio Gates and the Continental Army in the September 19 Battle of Freeman’s Farm at the cost of significant casualties.
 His gains were erased when he again attacked the Americans in the October 7 Battle of Bemis Heights and the Americans captured a portion of the British defenses.
 Burgoyne was therefore compelled to retreat, and his army was surrounded by the much larger American force at Saratoga, forcing him to surrender on October 17, 1777.

-A 155-foot rock-faced granite obelisk, completed in 1883, commemorating the Battles of Saratoga.
+A 155-foot rock-faced granite obelisk, completed in 1883, commemorates the Battles of Saratoga.
 It was restored and reopened in 2002 by the National Park Service.

 Links the General Schuyler House and the Lock 5 Champlain Canal Park, a 1-1/2 mile self-guided walking tour along the old Champlain Canal Tow Path.